DOCTRINE: WHAT WE BELIEVE

 THE JUSTIFICATION OF SINNERS

 Christ, by His obedience and death, fully discharged the debt of all those who are justified.
-By His sacrifice, He bore in people’s stead the punishment due for their sins, making a proper, real, and full satisfaction to God’s justice on man’s behalf.
-By His perfect obedience, He satisfied the just demands of God on man’s behalf, since by faith alone that perfect obedience is credited to all who trust in Christ alone for their acceptance with God.
-In as much as Christ was given by the Father for mankind, and His obedience and punishment were accepted in the place of man’s own, freely and not for anything within man, this justification is solely of free grace, in order that both the exact justice and the rich grace of God might be glorified in the justification of sinners.
+By His sacrifice, He bore in people’s stead the punishment due for their sins, making a proper, real, and full satisfaction of God’s justice on man’s behalf.
+By His perfect obedience, He satisfied the just demands of God on man’s behalf, since by faith alone that perfect obedience is credited to all who trust in Christ alone that they may be accepted and put into a restored relationship with God the Father.
+In as much as Christ was given by the Father for mankind, and His obedience and punishment were accepted in the place of what we deserve.
+This gift of salvation by faith alone in Jesus Christ is given to us own freely, and not by works.
+The justification of man is solely a gift of free grace, so that no one may boast, in order that both the exact justice and the rich grace of God may be glorified in Christ through His sacrifice for the justification of sinners.
 A zeal for personal and public obedience flows from this free justification.